hemda74/Autism-Detection-Through-Brain-f-MRI/README.md

-## programming languge and tools used
+## Programming Languge and Tools used in the project
 ### python,sklraen, google colab, jupyter notebook,
 ## ML supervised Learning Models
 ### Decision Tree